Sabena Flight 707

 General Staff Reconnaissance Unit takes over the kidnappers of the "SABENA" plane

-On May 8, 1972 a passenger aircraft of the Belgian airline company Sabena Boeing 707 that was in flight from Vienna to Tel Aviv was hijacked by four terrorists from the Palestinian terroristic group Black September organization and landed at the Tel Aviv airport near Lod.
+On May 8, 1972 a Boeing 707 passenger aircraft of the Belgian airline company, Sabena, that was in flight from Vienna to Tel Aviv, was hijacked by four terrorists from the Palestinian terrorist organization, Black September, and landed at the Tel Aviv airport near Lod.

 Israeli channel 1 News

-16 Sayeret Matkal commandos, led by Ehud Barak were disguised as airplane technicians in white coveralls, and were able to convince the terrorists that the aircraft needed servicing.
-While the plane was waiting on the tarmac, the Israelis managed to let down the tyres and empty the fuel tanks to prevent it taking off again.
-The commandos stormed the aircraft and took control of the plane in ten minutes.
+On 9 May 1972 at 4:00 p.m. the rescue operation began: a team of 16 Sayeret Matkal commandos, led by Ehud Barak, approached the plane disguised as airplane technicians in white coveralls, and were able to convince the terrorists that the aircraft needed servicing.
+While the plane was waiting on the tarmac, the Israelis managed to let down the tires and empty the fuel tanks to prevent it taking off again.
+The commandos stormed the aircraft and took control of the plane within ten minutes.

-The hijacked airplane itself continued to be operated by Sabena for 5 more years before being purchased by Israel Aircraft Industries.
-They eventually sold the airplane to the Israeli Air Force, where it served as a spy plane for many years and participated in most of the Air Force's long range.
+The hijacked airplane itself continued to be operated by Sabena for five more years before being purchased by Israel Aircraft Industries.
+They eventually sold the airplane to the Israeli Air Force, where it served as a spy plane for many years.

 Back To The Top